jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 k8s-master-26100436-0                Ready    master   2m40s   v1.20.1   10.255.255.5   <none>        Ubuntu 18.04.5 LTS   5.4.0-1032-azure   docker://19.3.14
 ```

-By logging onto one of the nodes, I can see that there are several security patches needed (by convention AKS Engine builds clusters with a ssh NAT path to the "first"):
+By logging onto one of the nodes, I can see that there are several security patches needed:

 ```sh
 $ ssh k8s-agentpool1-26100436-vmss000000